preckrasno/telegram-comments-url-remover-modarator/README.md

 ## First Deploy

-Create a systemd service file:
+Create a systemd service file (execute this and the following commands from the server):

 ```bash
 sudo nano /etc/systemd/system/telegram-moderator.service